-By applying this concept of practical learning, HIDOE hopes to develop new or expanded acculturation and citizenship courses.
-They would specifically offer instruction in (a) community expectations, such as civic duty and awareness; (b) fiscal management skills, such as personal banking and budget planning; and (c) proper health, nutrition and living.
+By applying this concept of practical learning, the DOE hopes to develop new or expanded acculturation and citizenship courses.
+They would specifically offer reality-based experiences in (a) community expectations, such as civic duty and awareness; (b) fiscal management skills, such as personal banking and budget planning; and (c) proper health, nutrition and living.
 As part of the planning and collaborative process, partnerships will be established between Adult Basic Education (ABE), English Literacy (EL) and Adult Secondary English (ASE) educators and other appropriate authorities in order to incorporate relevant content of these additional life skills.